2017 Bismarck Mandan Women's Leadership Program Graduation

 Founding Partner - Michelle J. Wall, Dale Carnegie Business Group North Dakota

-Supporting Partners - Small Business Administration and North Dakota Department of Commerce
+Supporting Partners - U.S. Small Business Administration and North Dakota Department of Commerce

 Program Sponsor - Bush Foundation